 The District has closed the Schuyler Avenue Elementary School in Kingston for the 2022-2023 school year due to budget considerations and the cost of significant improvements that need to be made to make the aging facility safe for students.
-Approximately 2022 students will be reassigned to other elementary school buildings for the 2022-2023 school year.
+An agreement was signed to sell the building to a local private school in March of 2023 and the sale was completed in August of 2023.